tanwasp/LunchBox-Android/intellij/doc/design.md

 actor User as user
 participant " : SearchFragment" as searchFrag
-participant " : MainFragment" as homeFrag
+participant " : HomeFragment" as homeFrag
 participant " : MainView" as mainView
 participant " : Controller" as controller
 participant "lib : RestaurantLibrary" as lib